jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

     name: cruddur
 ```

-14. run the docker-compose file in the vs code by using docker-compose up, this will do a docker run and docker build on both of the containers, now you can open the ports and goto the apploication, docker compose on the frontend added file docker-compose that allows containers fron and backend to work together instead of doing them separately, you can update the app and it will take effect as the containers are running and will update the changes.
+14. run the docker-compose file in the vs code by using docker-compose up, this will do a docker run and docker build on both of the containers, now you can open the ports and goto the application, on the frontend added file docker-compose that allows containers front and backend to work together instead of doing them separately, you can update the app and it will take effect as the containers are running and will update the changes.

 # Docker
 Docker containerization is becoming an increasingly popular method for developing, packaging, deploying, and running software applications